awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Deploy_and_Update_CloudFormation/5_add_ec2.md

 Whereas the bucket definition was rather simple (just two to four lines), defining an Amazon EC2 instance is more complex because it needs to use associated resources, such as an AMI, security group and subnet.

-For this exercise we wil assume you now know how to edit your CloudFormation template and update your CloudFormation stack with the updated template
+For this exercise we will assume you now know how to edit your CloudFormation template and update your CloudFormation stack with the updated template.

-### 4.1 Get the latest AMI to use for your EC2 instance
+### 5.1 Get the latest AMI to use for your EC2 instance

 In the **Parameters** section of your template, look at the **LatestAmiId** parameter.